darcy-crabtree/connect-four/README.md

 As time was limited, many improvements could be made to this program.
 1. Logging: A log file could have been created and log each action and variable change made to make it easier in the future to discover where problems occur.
 2. More sophisticated validation checks.
 The validation on the user input was basic, insuring the values lied between certain values.
 This could be improved by ensuring the user only gave numerical values.
 3. Increased range of winner check.
-Currently you could only win if the direction of the winning row was N,E,S,W. This could be improved by allowing each player to win diagonally (NE,SE, SW, NW).
+Currently you could only win if the direction of the winning row was N,E,S,W. This could be improved by allowing each player to win diagonally (NE, SE, SW, NW).
 4. Using a framework or GUI to display the game would improve appearances.
+5. The checkwinner function does not currently work correctly, therefore would be fixed and working given more time.